 IRA Charitable Rollover

 What about younger donors, or people who have different, unique, kind of retirement benefit plans?
-There are at least three good alternatives to consider.
+There are at least a couple of good alternatives to consider.

 Required Minimum Distributions